 - Remind students and staff about respecting others' personal space.
-Use visual supports, signage, prompts, video modelling, etc. as necessary. - Use available space to spread people out, both in learning environments and for gatherings and events, where possible. - Implement strategies that prevent crowding at pick-up and drop-off times (focus on entry and exit areas, and other places where people may gather or crowd. - Stagger recess/snack, lunch and class transition times to provide a greater amount of space for everyone. - Take students outside more often, where and when possible. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through. - Use floor markings and posters to address traffic flow throughout the school.
+Use visual supports, signage, prompts, video, modelling, etc. as necessary. - Use all available space to spread people out, both for learning environments and for gatherings and events wherever possible to reduce involuntary physical contact between participants. - School extracurricular events and social gatherings should occur in line with those permitted by local, regional, provincial and federal public health orders and recommendations. - Implement strategies that prevent crowding at pick-up and drop-off times (focus on entry and exit areas, and other places where people may gather or crowd. - Stagger recess/snack, lunch and class transition times to provide a greater amount of space for everyone. - Taking students outside is still encouraged for overall health benefits, but no longer recommended for Covid-19 prevention. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through. - Schools may continue to use floor markings and posters to address traffic flow throughout the school.
 This may include one-way hallways and designated entrance and exit doors.
-It is important not to reduce the number of exits and ensure we adhere to fire code.
+It is important not to reduce the number of exits and ensure we adhere to fire code. - Spaces used for breaks and unstructured time should have enough space available to prevent involuntary physical contact.